NWalker4483/TrackAtSea/README.md

 #### Running the Seahawk

-Since `tools.py` has default arguments, simply running is sufficient to run *Seahawk*
+Since `tools.py` has default arguments, simply running is the command below in your terminal sufficient to run *Seahawk*

 ```bash
 python tool.py